fhopeman/justlazy/README.md

 |--------|-------------|
 |`successCallback`| will be invoked if the placeholder is properly replaced|
 |`errorCallback`  | will be invoked if the placeholder could not be replaced.
 This occurs if mandatory attributes (e.g. `data-src`) aren't available.|
 |`threshold`      | (only auto loading) The image is loaded the defined pixels before it appears on the screen.
-E.g. 200px before it become visible.
+E.g. 200px before it becomes visible.

 #### Placeholder attributes
 Following attributes can be used as data-attributes of the image